Beijing Winter Olympics 2022 Digest: French duo break ice dance world record | DW | 14.02.2022

 Getting on as well as they do, the duo are sure to enjoy their success in Beijing even more.

-In other gold medla news, the USA dominated the debut of the monobob, a new women-only event.
+In other gold medla news, the US dominated the debut of the monobob, a new women-only event.

-Kaillie Humphries, formely of Canada, won gold for the third time career.
-She completed four runs in 4 minutes, 19.27 seconds to lead a gold-silver finish for the U.S. women's program, with teammate Elana Meyers Taylor placing second.
+Kaillie Humphries, formely of Canada, won gold for the third time in her career.
+She completed four runs in four minutes, 19.27 seconds to lead a gold-silver finish for the US women's program, with teammate Elana Meyers Taylor placing second.
 Christine de Bruin, of Canada, took bronze.

 Hosts China secured their fifth gold of the Games with Xu Mengtao topping the podium in the Freestyle Skiing Women's Aerials.